 For rural landowners wanting to control rats and possums around their properties, a combination of careful regular poisoning and trapping will deal with them.
 Stoats are best controlled with DOC200 traps.

-For more information on how to control these and other pest animals in the Auckland region, information is available in Auckland Council's Pest Animal control guidelines.
+Visit Auckland Council's website for more information on how to control these and other pest animals in the Auckland region.

 Pest plants are not exempt; they’ve gone wild in these autumn conditions and it’s time to trim their stint in the ground.